ningerson2002/automated-email-writing/README.md

    ![](images/app-passwords-4.jpg)
 6. Replace the value within quotes for the `email_password` variable with the password you just copied.
 7. Open your terminal window and use the `cd` command to navigate to the directory in which this project was cloned.
+8. Use the `cd` command once more to enter the `src` directory.
-8. Enter the command `python main.py`, and your email should be sent to its intended receiver.
+9. Enter the command `python email_writer.py`, and your email should be sent to its intended receiver.

 ## Like this project?